Skip Navigation

 The new school was constructed for $78,000 and formally dedicated on December 10, 1949.
 The ceremonies were most impressive, with the memorable Bishop Joseph Francis Rummel leading the elaborate rituals.
 At this time, the school was renamed to more adequately reflect its special “place” in the community.
 The school would henceforth be known as Mater Dolorosa Elementary School, identifying the educational plant more closely with the church parish.
 Throughout the 1950s, 1960s, and 1970s, the school continued to grow and prosper.

-In the 1970s, the founders of a new venture, the annual Little Italy Festival, began to be identified with Mater Dolorosa School.
+In the 1970s, the founders of a new venture, the annual Little Italy Festival, began to create ties with Mater Dolorosa School.
 As it is now more properly named, the INDEPENDENCE ITALIAN FESTIVAL had its origins on Main Street near the Kluchin Building.
 It grew so rapidly that a new location was necessary.
 The school grounds seemed the logical place, and thus the festival was moved.

 This school is a lasting monument to the Catholic people and all Christians in this community.
 Since its inception, the Catholics of this area have demonstrated a willingness to sacrifice their time, talent, and resources to ensure the continuous availability of Catholic education.
 Through the collective efforts of parents, individuals, priests, sisters, and teachers, the community has steadfastly supported the belief that everyone should have the option of providing their children with a Catholic education.